 Hazardous Waste Site Cleanups and Brownfields Development:

-• As outside environmental counsel to the MBTA for CERCLA and 21E hazardous waste sites.
-Julie Taylor advises the MBTA on strategic and legal issues related to hazardous, and negotiates on its behalf with U.S. EPA and DOJ, MA DEP, and other parties.
+• As outside environmental counsel to the MBTA for CERCLA and 21E hazardous waste sites the firm advises the MBTA on strategic and legal issues related to hazardous, and negotiates on its behalf with U.S. EPA and DOJ, MA DEP, and other parties.

 • As outside counsel to the Pittsfield Economic Development Authority, Barbara Landau counsels PEDA on the redevelopment of the former General Electric Company site, including compliance assistance with environmental land use restrictions, environmental regulations, and permitting, advice on potential liability, and assistance with real estate transactions and redevelopment.

 • We have assisted numerous businesses and private and nonprofit developers with cleanup and redevelopment of contaminated property, including environmental compliance assistance, settling with prior owners on liability and financial responsibility, obtaining future liability protections and public financial assistance, procuring environmental insurance, and recovering claims under insurance policies and indemnification agreements.